March 8th, 2011 Posted 7:00 pm

 If you know what you’re doing and want a stand to work on, in the dry with good tools and expert advice on hand then you can do that in the bike kitchen

-I think Edinburgh Bike Coop, Bike ReHab and Evans also offer bike maintenance classes so contact them for details
+I think Russell’s Bike Shed, Bike ReHab and Evans also offer bike maintenance classes so contact them for details

 Learn how to use the

 Sheffield Cycle Jumble – May and October, book early if you want to have a table; it gets busy and is a great event to go to

 Mark’s contact details are on the poster for the jumble if you want to book a table for a jumble.

 I get ride info sent to me from time to time and if you want to get out on your bikes more then …

 don’t forget to look on these sites: local CTC site; the Sheffield Clarion Cycling Club;, the Steel City Riders; Ride Sheffield; Sheffield Shopper Society; No Balls Biking; Sheffield Women’s Cycling – see side bar Other Sheffield Rides for all these.

 Should SFNR have an anthem? – this is a great modern Sheffield tune about Sheffielders and we can la la la as we pedal